 Emotion – It is common for patients to feel tearful, irritable and vulnerable in the first few weeks after surgery.
 This is a normal response as surgery is a life changing event.
 This is usually temporary and improves once you start eating more solid food and get back to your normal routine.
 Please contact a member of the team if you need reassurance or are finding it difficult to cope

 Partying – Being socially active is very important to positive emotional wellbeing, but be careful not to overdo it.
-You may be more prone to the intoxicating effects of alcohol than you used to be.
+We advise you not to drink any alcohol for 3-6 months after surgery and may be more prone to the intoxicating effects of alcohol than you used to be.
 Also bear in mind that alcohol contains calories without any nutrients and can be high in sugar.
 You may resume sexual activity as soon as you feel comfortable.

 We look after our patients closely after surgery and are always available for any problems or questions you may have.
 The first check up after your operation is generally at six to eight weeks.
 After that the follow up regime will vary and you will be given further details at the time of your operation.
-You will be seen regularly by our specialist bariatric practitioner and dietitians for check ups and band adjustments and we keep a close eye on your weight and health problems during this time.
 You will require regular blood tests for the rest of your life after bariatric surgery.
-It is important that you attend any follow up appointment or let us know if you can’t attend so that we can re-arrange it for you and offer the original appointment to another patient.
+It is important that you attend any follow up appointments or let us know if you can’t attend so that we can re-arrange it for you and offer the original appointment to another patient.

-We are funded to support patients for 2 years following surgery.
-After this time your care will be handed back to your GP, although additional funding may be requested if required.
+We are funded to support patients for two years following surgery.
+After this time your care will be handed back to your GP.